Milos: Dorian settlement

 The first Dorian settlement on Melos was established no earlier than the 1st millennium BC.
 Dorians are the ethnic group to which the Spartans belonged, but the Dorian settlers of Melos made themselves independent.
 They eventually established a city whose site lies on the eastern shore of the bay, just south-west of the present-day community of Trypiti.

 From the 6th century BC up to the siege of 416 BC, Melos issued its own coinage, struck according to the Milesian weight standard: the base coin was the stater which weighed just over 14 grams.
 Melos was the only island in the Aegean Sea to use this standard.
 Most coins bore the image of an apple, which is a pun because the ancient Greek word for "apple" (mêlon) sounded similar to the name of the island.
 The coins also often bore the name of its people: ΜΑΛΙΟΝ (Malion) or some abbreviation thereof.

 By the 6th century BC, the Melians had also learned to write, and they used an archaic variant of the ancient Greek script that exhibited Cretan and Theraic influences.
 It was discarded after the siege of 416 BC.

-From at least as early as 470 BC and ending with the siege of 416 BC, the Melians exported terracotta reliefs, which were typically use as door or chest ornaments and depicted scenes from mythology.
+From at least as early as 470 BC and ending with the siege of 416 BC, the Melians exported terracotta reliefs, which were typically used as door or chest ornaments and depicted scenes from mythology.

 During the second Persian invasion of Greece in 480 BC, the Melians refused to submit to Persia and contributed two warships to the Greek war effort, which were used at the Battle of Salamis.
 After the battle, the Melians returned to their traditional isolationism.

 Siege of 416 BC

 During the Peloponnesian War (431-404 BC) between Athens and Sparta, the Melians made some small donations to the Spartan war effort, but remained largely neutral despite sharing the Spartans' Dorian ethnicity.
 In 426 BC, the Athenians raided the Melian countryside, and the following year demanded tribute, but Melos refused.
 In the summer of 416 BC, Athens invaded again with 3,400 men, and demanded that Melos ally with them against Sparta, or be destroyed.
 The Melians rejected this, so the Athenian army laid siege to the city and eventually captured it in the winter.
 After the city's fall, the Athenians executed all the adult men, and sold the women and children into slavery.
 They then settled 500 of their own colonists on the island.

 In 405 BC, with Athens losing the war, the Spartan general Lysander expelled the Athenian settlers from Melos and repatriated the survivors of the siege.
 Sparta annexed Melos, which would mean that like other liberated islands, it received a military governor (a harmost).

-The tribulations of its population and the loss of its independence meant that the cultural distinctiveness of Melos faded away as it was absorbed into mainstream Greek culture.
+The cultural distinctiveness of Melos faded away as it was absorbed into mainstream Greek culture.
 Their coinage switched to the Rhodian standard (tetradrachms weighing 15.3 g) and ceased bearing the word ΜΑΛΙΟΝ.
 The production of its terracotta reliefs also ceased.